Northern Lights Resort and Spa

 Ideal for both summer and winter stays

-To start planning your vacation to Northern Lights Resort and Spa
+Call us on 858 523 9000 to start planning your vacation to Northern Lights Resort and Spa or take a look at our itineraries to Yukon

 Built from massive Douglas Fir by your German-Canadian hosts, this little piece of paradise is located in a quiet open countryside close to the Yukon River, surrounded by pine forests and ringed by mountains.